sahib/brig/docs/tutorial/remotes.rst

    Personally, I use a `secure messenger like Signal <https://signal.org>`_, but you can also use any channel you like, including encrypted mail or meeting up with the person in question.
-3. You don't know each other.
-Get to know each other and the proceed like in the second point.
+3. You don't know each other: Get to know each other and the proceed like in the second point.
+There is no way to know if somebody is the person he is pretending to be, so validate that over a separate channel - that's sadly something where ``brig`` can't help you yet.

    If you need to get a hint of what users use a certain domain, you can use ``brig net locate`` to get a list of those:

    .. code-block:: bash